michaeljs1990/docs/source/linux/kerneldevel.md

   initramfs
 ```

 Now you can start your new OS up with the following commands.
-Note that I pass in rdinit here which likely isnt needed for most installs but you can
-read more about it [here][9] if you get strange errors during boot about `/init` not existing.

 ```
 sudo qemu-system-x86_64 \